opensearch-project/security/README.md

 ## Documentation

-The [Official Search Guard documentation](http://floragunncom.github.io/search-guard-docs/) is available on GitHub.
+Please refer to the [Official documentation](http://docs.search-guard.com) for detailed information on installing and configuring Search Guard.

 ## Commercial use